vijaysai1718/expense-docker/README.md

 - **Version Tagging:** Tag images with version numbers (e.g., `myapp:1.0`) instead of just using `latest` to avoid ambiguity and ensure consistency across deployments.

 ## 4. Run as Non-Root User
 - **Non-Root User:** Create and run containers with a non-root user to improve security.
-You can add a user in the Dockerfile using `RUN useradd -m myuser` and switch to that user with `USER myuser`.
+You can add a user in the Dockerfile using `RUN useradd -m myuser` and switch to that user with the `USER myuser`.

 ## 5. Optimize Layer Caching
 - **Layer Order:** Order your Dockerfile instructions to maximize layer caching.
 Frequently changing commands should be at the end of the Dockerfile.